Daniël Goulooze: Publishing house

 As Goulooze no longer took an active part of the CPN (although still a member of the party), he began to looking for a new role for himself, where he could contribute to the political life of the Netherlands.
 On 16 May 1945, Goulooze opened The Republic of Letters, a left-wing publishing house.
 Huub de Groot and Mels de Jong managed the business.
-The company published both political books for example, by Theun de Vries, Eduard Veterman, Klaas van der Geest and Adrianus Michiel de Jong.
-Children's books became particularly popular.
+The company published both political books for example, by Theun de Vries, Eduard Veterman, Klaas van der Geest and Adrianus Michiel de Jong and children's books that became particularly popular.
 Goulooze also published American and Russian authors, for example, Howard Fast, Ernest Hemingway, Upton Sinclair, Maxim Gorky, Mikhail Sholokhov and Ilya Ehrenburg.

 Smears and slander

 In mid-1947, Jan Schalker, the son of Kees Schalker and a member of the secretariat of the CPN, informed Goulooze that he was dismissed as director of the Pegasus publishing house.
-Ostensibly, this was ensure the correct running of the business, although in fact it was latest step of a smear campaign that had begun after the conference.
+Ostensibly, this was to ensure the correct running of the business, although in fact it was latest step of a smear campaign that had begun after the conference.
 In essence, the smears were designed to isolate and harm Goulooze as a publisher.
 On 8 July 1947, Goulooze wrote a letter to the CPN executive demanding that he be brought before the political control commission, promising to account for his "illegal" work.
 However, this didn't happen and the smear campaign continued in the following months.
-In 1948, a much more aggressive smear in form of slander during a press campaign that was launched against him in theDe Waarheid.
-In the artivle the CPN made a number of insinuations against Goulooze about his role in the war.
+In 1948, a much more aggressive smear in form of slander during a press campaign that was launched against him in the De Waarheid newspaper.
+In the article the CPN made a number of insinuations against Goulooze about his role in the war.
 After the press campaign, the CPN received word that its political enemies were planning to attack Goulooze.
 The CPN decided to distance itself from Goulooze.
 On the 17 June 1948, Harry Verhey, director of the CPN sent Goulooze a letter telling him that he was temporarily suspended as a member of the CPN, pending an investigation.
 The investigation which never took place.
 Although Goulooze protested, the suspension was never lifted.
 The CPN weren't the only people who attacked him.
 The PvdA issued a brochure "De Ysberg, Communistische spionnage!
 (Amsterdam z.j.)" that was full of half-truths and misinformation that caused Goulooze considerable discomfort and despair on its publication.
 The attacks against him continued throughout the late 1940s into the 1950s.
 He continued to follow the political developments in the world.
 By the late 1940s, his health began to fail him.